 Out of an abundance of caution, we ask all patients and visitors to please continue wearing masks in our offices.
 Our staff is required to wear masks at all times as well.

 - If you are experiencing covid-like symptoms (runny nose, headache, cough, sore throat, fever, loss of smell or taste), please call to reschedule your appointment at 913-261-2020.
 Please do not arrive if you are not feeling well.

 - Masks are required.
 Please wear your own.
 If you are unable to wear a mask due to a medical condition, please call us before your appointment to make arrangements.

-- Please arrive only 10-15 minutes before your scheduled time, or you will be asked to return closer to your appointment.
+- Please arrive only 10-15 minutes before your scheduled time.

 - All patients and visitors will be screened with symptom questions.

 These efforts are designed to assure the highest level of safety and care for our patients and our team.
 Your health and safety are important to us and we look forward to caring for you.

 If you are experiencing flu-like symptoms (such as a runny nose, headache, cough, sore throat or fever), please call to reschedule your appointment at 913-261-2020.
 Please do not arrive if you are not feeling well.

 Masks are required in our locations.
 Please wear your own facial covering.
 Please remember to have your mask cover your nose and mouth at all times, and do not remove it unless asked to do so by your provider.
 Our providers and staff wear masks as well.

 If you have a medical condition that prevents you from wearing a mask, please call our office before your appointment so that special arrangements can be made.
 A physician’s note will be required.
 If there is not a note from a doctor, or previous arrangements were not made, we will be unable to provide service to those without masks.